Calibrating a Smartphone Camera for 3D Vision

 Step 4: Run the Calibration Algorithm

-function.
+With our images ready, we can feed them to OpenCV's powerful calibrateCamera function.
 The algorithm, based on a technique known as Zhang's Method, performs some incredible mathematical detective work:

 - It finds the precise pixel coordinates of the checkerboard corners in each of your 20+ images.